 To help ensure that you don’t get fined when you’re genuinely exempt for medical reasons, we’ve created an exemption card.

 Our mask exemption card comes on a lanyard or badge clip.
 It is a durable, portable pass that you can wear around your neck or pinned to your coat or top while travelling or shopping.

-It provides drivers and staff with immediate and simple-to-understand information regarding your mask exemption.
+It provides staff and others around you with immediate and simple-to-understand information regarding your mask exemption.